John Jota Leaños

 John Jota Leaños is an artist, originally from Pomona, California.
-Leaños' animation, installation, public art, and performance fuse traditional art practices and aesthetics with new technologies and contemporary interpretations.
-He is nationally acclaimed for earning various prestigious awards and for his many contributions to Latin American and Latin cultural studies.
+He is known for animation, installation, public art, and performance, which fuse traditional art practices and aesthetics with new technologies and contemporary interpretations.
+He is nationally acclaimed for earning various prestigious awards and for his contributions to Latin American and Cultural Studies.

 Personal life

+Education

+Leaños received his M.F.A. in photography from San Francisco State University in 2000.
+He has taught as an artist-in-residence at Carnegie Mellon University's Art Department in 2003 and at the University of California, Santa Barbara's Center for Chicano Studies from 2005 to 2006.
+Leaños was an Assistant Professor of Chicana/o Studies at Arizona State University from 2003 to 2007 and an Assistant Professor of Social Practices and Community Arts at the California College of the Arts from 2007 to 2009.
+Leaños is currently a Professor at the University of California, Santa Cruz in the Department of Film and Digital Media.

+Work

-Currently a Professor of Film and Digital Media at the University of California, Santa Cruz in the Department of Film and Digital Media, Leaños is a Creative Capital Foundation Grantee (2002) who has received the 2012 Guggenheim Fellowship, along with numerous other prestigious awards.
-Leaños' work has been shown at the Sundance 06 Film Festival, the 2002 Whitney Biennial in New York, the San Francisco Museum of Modern Art, Museum of Contemporary Art in Los Angeles, and Massachusetts Institute of Technology.
-Leaños' animated films have been shown internationally at festivals and museums including the Sundance 2010 Film Festival, Cannes Short Corner '07 in France, WILDsound Film Festival '08 in Toronto, San Francisco International Festival of Animation, along with other film festivals.
+Leaños is a Creative Capital Foundation Grantee (2002) who has received the 2012 Guggenheim Fellowship.
+Leaños' work has been shown at the Sundance 06 Film Festival, the 2002 Whitney Biennial in New York, the San Francisco Museum of Modern Art, Museum of Contemporary Art in Los Angeles, and the Massachusetts Institute of Technology.
+Leaños' animated films have been shown internationally at festivals and museums, including the Sundance 2010 Film Festival, Cannes Short Corner '07 in France, WILDsound Film Festival '08 in Toronto, and the San Francisco International Festival of Animation.

 In response to the political censorship during the height of the "War on Terror", Leaños began working in musical and documentary animation as a tactic to diffuse political intolerance.
-Central to Leaños' art practice and cultural work lies the investigation of the documentary as a transformative discursive system where subaltern histories, untold stories and decolonial perspectives arise in fictional and non-fictional forms.
-Through the use of documentary animation Leaños has made vast contributions to media art in the United States and the globe.
+Central to Leaños' art practice and cultural work lies the investigation of the documentary as a transformative discursive system where subaltern histories, untold stories, and decolonial perspectives arise in fictional and non-fictional forms.
+Through documentary animation, Leaños has made vast contributions to media art in the United States and the globe.

-Leaños is director and author of the mariachi performance Imperial Silence: Una Ópera Muerta (A Dead Opera in Four Acts) in collaboration with choreographer Joel Valentín-Martínez and the Mariachi Ensemble Los Cuatro Vientos.
+Leaños is the director and author of the mariachi performance Imperial Silence: Una Ópera Muerta (A Dead Opera in Four Acts) in collaboration with choreographer Joel Valentín-Martínez and the Mariachi Ensemble Los Cuatro Vientos.
 This "dead opera" fuses dark-humored animation with Mexican baile folklórico, modern dance, traditional Mariachi music, hip-hop, and borderlands blues.

 From 2000 to 2004, Leaños was a part of artist collective Los Cybrids: La Raza Techno-Críitca, which critically engaged high technology from Latino perspectives.
-Their performance "El World Brain Disorder:surveillance.control.pendejismo" toured galleries and universities.
+Their performance "El World Brain Disorder: Surveillance, Control, and Pendejismo" toured galleries and universities.
 Of Mexican-Italian-American descent, he identifies as part of the mainly hybrid tribe of Mexitaliano Xicangringo Güeros called "Los Mixtupos".
-Leaños received his M.F.A. in Photography from San Francisco State University in 2000.
-He has taught as an artist-in-residence at Carnegie Mellon University in the Art Department (2003) and at the University of California, Santa Barbara, in the Center for Chicano Studies (2005–2006).
-Leaños was an Assistant Professor of Chicana/o Studies at Arizona State University 2003-07 and an Assistant Professor of Social Practices and Community Arts at the California College of the Arts 2007-09.